StockSharp/doc/en/topics/api/connectors/creating_own_connector/trading_operations.md

 To implement mass order cancellation in the adapter, the **CancelOrderGroupAsync** method is usually used.
 This method is called when receiving the [OrderGroupCancelMessage](xref:StockSharp.Messages.OrderGroupCancelMessage) message.

-It is worth noting that not all exchanges support this function.
+Not all exchanges support this function.
 For example, Coinbase does not provide an API for mass order cancellation.
-In such cases, it may be necessary to implement sequential cancellation of individual orders.
+In such cases, implement sequential cancellation of individual orders if needed.

 Below is an example of the implementation of the mass order cancellation method, taken from the [BitStamp](https://github.com/StockSharp/StockSharp/tree/master/Connectors/BitStamp) connector, which supports this function: